wangxf2000/masterclass/ranger-atlas/README.md

   - [ ] Set ‘Select Tag Service’ to ‘tags’

-- [ ] (Optional) In order to be able to run consent related queries, the below additional pre-reqs must be taken care of:
+- [ ] In order to be able to run consent related queries, the below additional pre-reqs must be taken care of:
   - From Ambari: enable/start Interactive Hive (the consent queries require Hive 2.x+)
   - From Ambari: restart Zeppelin (to make it aware of %jdbc(hive_interactive))
   - From Ranger: enable Hive row filter policy called 'filter: ww_customers for consent'